 Readers likely to gain the most from The Value of Debt in Building Wealth are 25 to 40-year-olds with enough working years ahead to make significant savings toward retirement.
 Advisors might suggest the book as a source for clients interested in leveraging good debt and escaping destructive debt.

-Even doing something like using an inheritance to pay off an entire student loan debt can be a risk, says Tom Anderson, CEO and founder of Supernova Companies LLC, a Chicago-based financial technology company that serves financial advisors.
+Even doing something like using an inheritance to pay off an entire student loan debt can be a risk, says Tom Anderson, founder of Supernova Companies LLC, a Chicago-based financial technology company that serves financial advisors.

 Anderson pointed specifically to young adults’ lack of knowledge about investing.
 If you don’t take advantage of investing opportunities when you’re younger, for example, you’ll miss out on the power of compounding interest.

 Think of debt as your Uncle Bill.
 We should learn to love Uncle Bill.
 He has some great qualities.
 With the right amount of time, we’d want him around more.
 To help you get there, let’s address some of the greatest myths about debt and see why the alternative might be worth thinking about.

 Tom talks to Bloomberg Radio hosts Carol Massar and Cory Johnson about the need to balance retirement savings with liquidity.